GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

 That combination of rate hike worries and risk aversion helped send the dollar to a fresh one-year high against the yen JPY=EBS on Monday.

-The dollar hit 151.78 yen on Monday for the first time since mid-October last year, and was still hovering at 151.70 near those highs at 0930 GMT.
-The dollar index, which tracks the U.S. currency against six others, nudged 0.1% higher to 105.9, not far off its year-to-date high reached Oct.
+The dollar hit 151.90 yen on Monday for the first time since mid-October last year, and was still hovering at 151.64 near those highs at 1536 GMT.
+The dollar index, which tracks the U.S. currency against six others, was flat at 105.83, within distance of its year-to-date high reached Oct.
 3.

 Nomura Securities strategist Naka Matsuzawa said global equities were now likely close to a peak.